-Telemedicine centres on de-occupied territories
+Telemedicine centres on frontline and de-occupied territories

 We provide nurses on spots with telemedical equipment and connect them with their doctors who are currently in evacuation.
 Additionally, we connect them with specialized doctors and psychotherapists.
-People can receive this necessary help on time in their location, which helps save their health and cope with the consequences of occupation.

 How does everything work?